Language Information

 To access your results, or to take a test, scroll to the bottom of this page.
 The following information is excerpted from the department's website and provides guidance on taking placement tests, interpreting your results, and next steps.
 Consult the original department page for additional information.

-Students graduating from Northwestern University must demonstrate that they have proficiency in a foreign language equivalent to the work covered in the third course in the second year sequence in a foreign language.
-For Arabic, Hebrew, or Turkish, you will have to pass 121-3 (the third quarter of second-year) with a grade of C- or better in order to satisfy the Foreign Language Proficiency Requirement.
+Students graduating from Northwestern University must demonstrate that they have proficiency in a second language equivalent to the work covered in the third course in the second year sequence.
+For Arabic, Hebrew, or Turkish, you will have to pass 121-3 (the third quarter of second-year) with a grade of C- or higher in order to satisfy the Language Proficiency Requirement.
 Not all schools require two-year Language Proficiency.
-If you want to find out whether your school has a Foreign Language Proficiency Requirement, click here
+If you want to find out whether your school has a Language Proficiency Requirement, click here

 The MENA Languages Proficiency Placement TESTS